 The Twelve Steps

 With the permission of Alcoholics Anonymous, Nicotine Anonymous has adapted the Twelve Steps.
 The Twelve Steps encompass the spiritual aspects of our program of recovery.
-Newcomers are especially encouraged to study, understand and make use of the benefits of the first three steps.
+Newcomers are especially encouraged to study, understand and make use of the benefits of the first three Steps.
 By admitting we are powerless over nicotine, by coming to believe in a Power greater than ourselves, and by making a decision to turn our will and our lives over to the care of this Power, we take the first steps along our path to freedom.
-We are free to enjoy healthier, saner and more serene lives.
+We are free to enjoy healthier, saner, and more serene lives.

 The Steps are a process of self-discovery and a journey toward spiritual peace.
 They are the heart of our program.
 Everything in the program is suggested; nothing is required except having the desire to live nicotine free.
 Many of us have found that the Steps become increasingly attractive to us as we experience freedom from nicotine.
 Our desire to improve the quality of our lives increases as well.
-It is a process that each member takes at his or her own pace.
+It is a process that each member takes at their own pace.
 The Fellowship supports recovery, it does not demand it.

 The Twelve Traditions